Articles

 - Per-learner, per-month

-- Highly scalable and competitive for organizations with many users
+- Highly scalable and competitive for organizations with many learners

-- Provides hundreds of pre-built compliance and skills courses
+- Offers a large library of pre-built compliance and skills courses

-- Fundamentally an LMS, which can feel overly complex for simple SOP documentation
+- Can feel overly complex for organizations needing only simple SOP documentation

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, onboarding, and SOPs.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, new hire training, and SOPs.
 The platform provides structured modules and step-by-step documentation to help medical practices and other growing businesses organize and verify knowledge transfer.
+Its approach emphasizes breaking down complex processes into simple, trackable components, making it suitable for teams seeking clarity and consistency.

 Pricing

-Waybook’s pricing is transparent and includes 20 users in the base plan, which is cost-effective for small medical practices.
-For a medical practice with 50 employees, expect approximately $245/month on the Core plan (base fee plus 30 additional users).
+Waybook uses a base fee plus per-user pricing model.
+The inclusion of 20 users in the base plan is a strong value for small teams.
+For a medical practice with 50 employees, expect approximately $195/month on the Core plan (base fee plus 30 additional users at $5 each).

 Pros of Waybook:

-- Includes AI content writer and automated process capture (Shots)
+- Includes AI content writer and "Shots" for automated process capture

 Cons of Waybook:

-- Brand recognition is lower than some competitors
+- Brand recognition is more limited compared to larger competitors

 How does Trainual compare to Waybook?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for organizations where operational consistency and audit-readiness are priorities.
-Medical practices benefit from its compliance tracking and ability to standardize procedures across teams.
+The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for organizations where operational consistency and audit-readiness are critical.
+Medical practices benefit from its compliance tracking and ability to document, automate, and prove adherence to regulatory standards.

 Pricing